Skip to Content

 This makes navigating the park becomes much more difficult.

-I know that the summer months are the peak months in Yellowstone, but to see all of the major sites on our 3-day itinerary for Yellowstone, we will have to put up with the larger crowds.
+I know that the summer months are the peak months in Yellowstone, but to see all the major sites on our 3-day itinerary for Yellowstone, we must put up with the larger crowds.

 Yellowstone is one of the top 5 most visited National Parks in the United States.

-According to the National Parks website, it attracted almost 4 million visitors to it in 2020.
+According to the National Parks website, it attracted almost 4 million visitors in 2020.

 When to Visit Yellowstone